trifoil/SchoolWork/Perso/CPP/Readme.md

 Since I'm busy learning C++, why not writing it here?

-This is hence a C++ cookbook for beginners :shipit:
+This is hence a C++ cookbook for beginners :suspect:

 ## The g++ compiler <a name="2"></a>